Bita Moghaddam

-Bita Moghaddam is an Iranian-American neuroscientist.
-She is currently the Ruth Matarazzo Professor of Behavioral Neuroscience at Oregon Health and Science University.
+Bita Moghaddam is an Iranian-American neuroscientist and author.
+She is currently the Professor of Behavioral Neuroscience and Psychiatry at Oregon Health & Science University.
 Moghaddam investigates the neuronal processes underlying emotion and cognition as a first step to designing strategies to treat and prevent brain illnesses.

 Early life and education

 Moghaddam grew up in Iran with her mother, father, and sister.
 She was raised an environment where her parents emphasized the importance of education.
 In the late 1970s, Moghaddam moved to the United States to pursue her education.
 She graduated summa cum lade from Avila University in 1982 with a major in chemistry and minor in mathematics.
 She moved on to the University of Kansas to work on her PhD.
 When Moghaddam started her graduate education, she had intentions to pursue her dissertation work in chemistry, but was inspired by one of her professors, Dr. Ralph Adams, and his innovative applications of analytical chemistry to understand brain chemistry.
 After becoming fascinated by the neural processes underlying schizophrenia, Moghaddam decided to pursue a PhD, and a career, in neuroscience.
 Under the mentorship of Dr. Ralph Adams, Moghaddam could learn from a pioneer in the field, how to build and apply electroanalytical tools to study schizophrenia.

 During her PhD, Moghaddam worked on improving graphite electrodes for in vivo electrochemical experiments studying cationic primary neurotransmitters.
 In 1986, Moghaddam published a first author paper in the Annals of the New York Academy of Sciences describing her improvements of the in vivo voltammetry method for applications in neuroscience.
 Moghaddam then published another first author paper highlighting her findings, using potassium-selective microelectrodes, that extracellular potassium concentrations vary across brain regions.
 In 1987, Moghaddam completed her dissertation in which she simultaneously recorded the extracellular levels of both ions and neurotransmitters in the mammalian brain.
 After her PhD, Moghaddam pursued her postdoctoral training at Yale University in New Haven, Connecticut.
 At Yale, Moghaddam worked under the mentorship of Dr. Benjamin Bunney in the Department of Psychiatry exploring the modulatory effects of dopaminergic signalling in the striatum.
 Moghaddam published 6 first author papers during her three-year postdoctoral studies.
 Moghaddem used the technique of in vivo microdialysis to look at the composition of extracellular dopamine in the rodent brain in various experimental preparations.
 She first discovered that the cocaine administration in rodents induced a higher magnitude increase in extracellular dopamine in the Nucleus Accumbens compared to the Medial Prefrontal Cortex.
 In the Journal of Neurochemistry, she then reported the effects of perfusing solution on extracellular dopamine levels and the downstream effects this has on dopaminergic brain systems.
 Just before she began her faculty position at Yale, Moghaddam published another first author paper in the Journal of Neurochemistry reporting that administration of different antipsychotic drugs to rats has distinct effects on the release of dopamine in the Prefrontal Cortex, Nucleus Accumbens and the Striatum.